5,999

 • Moisturizer

-The nearest airport to Dayara Bugyal is Dehradun’s Jolly Grant Airpor which is located approximately 25 kilometers from the city center.
+The nearest airport to Dayara Bugyal is Dehradun’s Jolly Grant Airport which is located approximately 25 kilometers from the city center.
 Several flight operators like Air India, Akasa Air, Vistara, and others operate flights to Dehradun, which makes your transportation easy and comfortable.

 It is recommended to book a flight at least a month before traveling since the last moment flight booking is comparatively higher than the standard price.
 Considering the cost, we recommend you to take flights to Delhi, capital of India first.
 From there, you can take UTC, HRTC, buses, railway or hire a taxi to reach Dehradun.